 Spike nodded.

-"Please take her home, Giles," Buffy called.
+"Please take her home, Giles," Buffy said.

 Her watcher looked up and pushed up his glasses.
 "What?
 Oh yes, quite."
 He gathered up his things.
 "Much activity tonight?"